Who is Akshata Murthy, Rishi Sunak’s millionaire wife?

 Even as business boomed at Infosys and her family grew richer, Akshata continued to travel to school in a “regular autorickshaw” instead of the private chauffeured car typically favoured by India’s elite.

-She studied economics and French at the private liberal Claremont McKenna College in California, US, before moving on to the Fashion of Design and Merchandising in Los Angeles and eventually taking an MBA at Standford University.
+She studied economics and French at the private liberal Claremont McKenna College in California, US, before moving on to the Fashion of Design and Merchandising in Los Angeles and eventually taking an MBA at Stanford University.

 It was there that she met Rishi Sunak, a Southampton-born student there on a prestigious Fulbright scholarship.
-The couple married four years later in Bengaluru, in a lavish two-day ceremony attended by the likes of Indian cricket legend Anil Krumble.
+The couple married four years later in Bengaluru, in a lavish two-day ceremony attended by the likes of Indian cricket legend Anil Kumble.

 While Narayan wrote that he initially felt “sad and jealous” of Akshata’s relationship, his feelings changed when he met her husband-to-be.

-“I… found him to be all that you had described him to be-brilliant, handsome, and, most importantly, honest. l understood why you let your heart be stolen,” he said.
+“I … found him to be all that you had described him to be – brilliant, handsome, and, most importantly, honest. l understood why you let your heart be stolen,” he said.

 The Sunaks went on to welcome daughters Krishna and Anoushka.

-After Stanford, the Guardian reports that Akshata worked as marketing director for a Dutch technology incubator fund in San Francisco, before quitting to launch her own fashion label, Akshata Designs in 2007.
+After Stanford, The Guardian reports that Akshata worked as marketing director for a Dutch technology incubator fund in San Francisco, before quitting to launch her own fashion label, Akshata Designs in 2007.

-Two years later, she told the Times of India she “couldn’t imagine being engaged in anything else but the business of this venture” – but within three years, the brand collapsed, according to the Guardian.
+Two years later, she told The Times of India she “couldn’t imagine being engaged in anything else but the business of this venture” – but within three years, the brand collapsed, according to The Guardian.

-Ms Murthy’s wealth now comes from her 0.91 per cent stake in Infosys, which is valued at roughly £690m ($900m) – a figure which is said to make her richer than Queen Elizabeth II, who has a personal fortune valued at hundreds of millions of pounds.
+Murthy’s wealth now comes from her 0.91 per cent stake in Infosys, which is valued at roughly £690m – a figure which is said to make her richer than Queen Elizabeth II.

-Together with her chancellor husband, Akshata also owns the London-based Catamaran Ventures UK, the Guardian reports.
+Together with her chancellor husband, Akshata also owns the London-based Catamaran Ventures UK, The Guardian reports.
 Sunak transferred his shares to his wife shortly before entering parliament as an MP in 2015.

-Akshata, now 42, is also listed as a shareholder in at least six other UK companies, including Jamie Oliver’s Pizzeria, Wendy’s restaurants in India and New & Lingwood, a men’s apparel store which measures Etonians for tailcoats and silk dressing gowns.
+Akshata, now 42, is also listed as a shareholder in at least six other companies, including Jamie Oliver’s Pizzeria, Wendy’s restaurants in India and New & Lingwood, a men’s apparel store which measures Etonians for tailcoats and silk dressing gowns.

 Register for free to continue reading